Pursuing the first investment treaty claim against Iraq

 Colbridge led a team that won a multimillion-dollar award for the UK’s ICS Inspection and Control Services in an ICC claim against Kenya.
 The win was backed up by a victory at the enforcement stage in the English High Court, including a freezing order on Kenyan assets that secured a full settlement of the claims.
 ICS’s parent company, Agility, has retained the firm in several other matters, including AAA proceedings against military contractor Dyncorp that saw an award in the client’s favour.

 Partner Rajinder Bassi managed to help an automotive client knock out 95% of a €250 million UNCITRAL claim (winning most of her costs too).
 Relations between the two sides remained sufficiently amicable for them to go on doing business afterwards.

-The firm has also achieved a number of favourable settlements, including for the Monier Group in two ICC arbitrations with the Lafarge Group, seated in Paris and Frankfurt.
-In 2015 it secured a US$78 million settlement for ExxonMobil in a dispute with engineering company WorleyParsons over the flawed design of an oil drilling platform off Sakhalin Island in eastern Russia.
-Another was for the UN Relief Works Agency for Palestine Refugees in the Near East (UNRWA) in a dispute over a delayed infrastructure project in the Gaza Strip.
+The firm has also achieved a number of favourable settlements, including for the Monier Group in two ICC arbitrations with the Lafarge Group.
+In 2015, it secured a US$78 million settlement for ExxonMobil in a dispute with an engineering company over the flawed design of an oil drilling platform off Sakhalin Island in eastern Russia.
+It also helped the UN Relief Works Agency for Palestine Refugees in the Near East (UNRWA) settle a dispute over a delayed infrastructure project in the Gaza Strip.